cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 Once you can access the Kubernetes API from your terminal, complete the following steps.

-1. Verify that the CloudBees CI operations center pod is in a `Running` state:
+1. Issue the following command to verify that the CloudBees CI operations center pod is in a `Running` state:

     ```sh
     eval $(terraform output --raw cbci_oc_pod)
     ```

-2. Verify that the Ingress is ready and has assigned a valid `ADDRESS`:
+2. Issue the following command to verify that the Ingress is ready and has assigned a valid `ADDRESS`:

     ```sh
     eval $(terraform output --raw cbci_oc_ing)
     ```

-3. Verify that the operations center service is running from inside the Kubernetes cluster:
+3. Issue the following command to verify that the operations center service is running from inside the Kubernetes cluster:

     ```sh
     eval $(terraform output --raw cbci_liveness_probe_int)
     ```
    If the command is successful, no output is returned.

-4. Verify that the operations center service is running from outside the Kubernetes cluster:
+4. Issue the following command to verify that the operations center service is running from outside the Kubernetes cluster:

     ```sh
     eval $(terraform output --raw cbci_liveness_probe_ext)